2016 Duck Commander 500

 The 2016 Duck Commander 500 was a NASCAR Sprint Cup Series race held on April 9, 2016, at Texas Motor Speedway in Fort Worth, Texas.
 Contested over 334 laps on the 1.5-mile (2.4 km) intermediate quad-oval, it was the seventh race of the 2016 NASCAR Sprint Cup Series season, The race had 17 lead changes among different drivers and 7 cautions for 41 laps.

 Report

 Background

 Texas Motor Speedway, the track where the race will be held.

-Texas Motor Speedway is a speedway located in the northernmost portion of the U.S. city of Fort Worth, Texas – the portion located in Denton County, Texas.
-The track measures 1.5 mi around and is banked 24 degrees in the turns, and is of the oval design, where the front straightaway juts outward slightly.
-The track layout is similar to Atlanta Motor Speedway and Charlotte Motor Speedway (formerly Lowe's Motor Speedway).
-The track is owned by Speedway Motorsports, Inc., the same company that owns Atlanta and Charlotte Motor Speedways, as well as the short-track Bristol Motor Speedway.
+Texas Motor Speedway (formerly known as Texas International Raceway from September to December 1996) is a 1.500 mi quad-oval intermediate speedway in Fort Worth, Texas.
+Entering the race, Kevin Harvick leads the points with 220, while Jimmie Johnson is 4 points back, Kyle Busch is 5 points back, Carl Edwards is 14 points back, and Joey Logano is 24 points back.

 Entry list

 The entry list for the Duck Commander 500 was released on Monday, April 4 at 10:12 a.m.
-Eastern time.
+ET.
 Forty cars were entered for the race.